Skip to Content

 You’re going to need to experiment with different structures, developing problem solving and engineering skills as you go.
 What happens if you make the base wider?
 What happens if you focus on making it higher?
 Can you build a bridge between two different shapes?

-This is a great way to play and learn on a warm sunny day, or even in the bath.
+This is a great way to play and learn on a warm sunny day.

 Are you going to try this Floating City activity with your kids?